zakk-h/HarvestHope/README.md

 - **Data Visualization**: Provides various visualizations including bar charts, pie charts, and heatmaps to represent inventory and subscription data.
 - **Interactive Data Tables**: Displays inventory data in a searchable and sortable table.
 - **Summary Cards**: Shows key metrics like total inventory value, total annual subscription costs, and total phones value.
-- **Data Integration with Google Sheets**: Connects directly to Google Sheets to fetch and display real-time data.
+- **Data Integration with Google Sheets**: Connects directly to Google Sheets through a service account to fetch and display real-time data.
+The credentials required for accessing Google Sheets with the same privileges as the service account are securely stored in the .streamlit/secrets.toml file, ensuring that sensitive information is not exposed to users when the app is hosted.
+This integration allows seamless synchronization of data without manual uploads or updates.
 - **Data Anonymization**: Option to anonymize user data (names, etc) that were entered into sheets when displayed in the app for privacy.
+When the anonymization flag is enabled, all personal identifiers are replaced with generic labels (e.g., "User 1", "User 2").
+This ensures that sensitive information is not visible to app users.
+The anonymization setting is managed through a flag stored in the .streamlit/secrets.toml file, which is part of the backend.
+This setup ensures that the flag is inaccessible to users and consistently enforces privacy policies.
 - **Download Data**: Option to download the current displayed data tables as a CSV file.

 ## Getting Started